 Raja Ampat is home to some of the world’s best snorkeling, with an abundance of pristine, shallow reefs, diverse habitats, good visibility, and warm water temperatures.
 The best way to snorkel Raja Ampat is aboard a liveaboard cruise, which will allow you to visit a variety of habitats, to maximize your time in the water and minimize time in transit, and to be flexible to local weather conditions and other factors when choosing daily snorkel sites.

-We have three liveaboard snorkeling trips in Raja Ampat scheduled during 2017 and 2018:
+We have two liveaboard snorkeling trips in Raja Ampat scheduled during 2018 and 2019:

 Brian Hutchinson is Oceanic Society's vice president of outreach, co-founder of the State of the World's Sea Turtles Program, and program officer of the IUCN-SSC Marine Turtle Specialist Group.
 Brian holds a B.A. in zoology from Connecticut College, and has been working to advance global marine conservation for more than a decade.